What is peer review?

 When a manuscript is submitted to a journal, it is assessed to see if it meets the criteria for submission.
 If it does, the editorial team will select potential peer reviewers within the field of research to peer-review the manuscript and make recommendations.

-There are three main types of peer review used by BMC:
+There are four main types of peer review used by BMC:

 Single-blind: the reviewers know the names of the authors, but the authors do not know who reviewed their manuscript unless the reviewer chooses to sign their report.